cwadge/junk-drawer/pipewire_tuning_guide.md

 ## Setting Up WirePlumber

+WirePlumber is the modular session / policy manager for PipeWire.

 Running the latest version of `wireplumber` that's readily available to us is a good idea, so we can get all the latest bug fixes and optimizations.
 In my case, I'm running `Debian 13` aka "Trixie", so I'd do:

 ```bash